mlindgren/blog-archive/source/_posts/2014-10-08-dataclysm-who-we-are-when-we-think-no-ones-looking.markdown

 which expands on OkTrends by drawing from a wider variety of sources (including Facebook, Google, and Twitter, in addition to OkCupid and other dating sites) and discussing a more diverse set of topics.
-Organized into three themed sections which focus on, respectively, unity, division and individuality, the book explores what data can tell us about gender, sexuality, race, identity, community, and other sociopolitical questions.
+Organized into three themed sections which focus on, respectively, unity, division, and individuality, the book explores what data can tell us about gender, sexuality, race, identity, community, and other sociopolitical questions.
 The discussion is consistently balanced and neutral, which is important when dealing with such potentially